ElektraInitiative/PermaplanT/doc/contrib/frontend.md

 />;
 ```

-Storybook will display an error if the `.mdx` files do not have valid [MDX2](https://mdxjs.com/blog/v2/) syntax.
+Storybook will display an error if the `.mdx` file does not have valid [MDX2](https://mdxjs.com/blog/v2/) syntax.

 ## Bootstrapping (Order of Execution)